Kenya

 1. The Trustees (Perpetual Succession) (Amendment) Act, No. 13 of 2021 was gazetted on December 9, 2021.
 It seeks to simplify the registration of trusts by, among other reforms, moving the administration of the process to the office of the Principal Registrar of Documents.
 The Act broadens the scope of who can set up a trust to “any person or body of persons lawfully constituted for purposes of forming a trust.”
 Initially, the law provided that “Trustees who have been appointed by any body or association of persons . . . who have constituted themselves for any such purpose” (religious, educational, literary, scientific, social, athletic, or charitable).
 In addition, the Act expands the purposes that a trust can pursue to include charitable and non-charitable purposes.
 The earlier provisions that limited trusts’ purposes to “religious, educational, literary, scientific, social, athletic or charitable” were deleted.
 Following public participation, an explicit timeline for registration of a trust was introduced.
 The Registrar should take not more than 60 days to consider an application for incorporation of a trust, in order to grant or reject the application.
 This limitation of time will shorten the registration process and facilitate growth of the number of trusts in the country.
 There is a pending law reform initiative, led by the Kenya Community Development Foundation (KCDF) and the East Africa Philanthropy Network (EAPN), seeking broader reforms to the Trustees (Perpetual Succession) Act.
 Its objective is to create a strong legal foundation for the creation, regulation, and governance of trusts and foundations in Kenya through reviewing and amending the Trustees (Perpetual Succession) Act, CAP 164 and the Trustees Act, Cap 164.

-2. The Ministry of Information, Communications, and the Digital Economy has begun a broad-based ICT sector reform process, which will be spearheaded by an ICT Sectoral Working Group (Taskforce Committee) on Policy and Legislative Reforms for the Information, Communications, and the Digital Economy Sector.
-The Sector Working Group will examine the existing policy, legislative, institutional, administrative, operational structures, systems, and strategies and recommend comprehensive reforms that align the ICT and digital economy sectors to emerging realities in the ICT landscape.
-The review will also seek to align the existing laws (some as old as 35 years) with the current constitutional dispensation.
-It is expected that by early 2024 the Working Group will submit a report and an implementation matrix, including draft policy and legislative proposals.
+2. The Ministry of Information, Communications, and the Digital Economy has begun a broad-based ICT sector reform process, which was spearheaded by an ICT Sectoral Working Group (Taskforce Committee) on Policy and Legislative Reforms for the Information, Communications, and the Digital Economy Sector.
+The Sector Working Group examined the existing policy, legislative, institutional, administrative, operational structures, systems, and strategies and recommended comprehensive reforms that align the ICT and digital economy sectors to emerging realities in the ICT landscape.
+The review will also seek to align the existing laws (some of which date as far back as the 1980s) with the current constitutional dispensation.
+In 2024, the Working Group submitted a report and an implementation matrix, including draft policy and legislative proposals.

 We are unaware of any other pending legislative/regulatory initiatives affecting NGOs.
 Please help keep us informed; if you are aware of pending initiatives, write to ICNL at ngomonitor@icnl.org.